mgnsk/evcache/README.md

 In `ModeBlocking` mode, an active transaction and eviction callback prevent a key from being concurrently overwritten.

-The swap is noticeable to users since all calls to `Fetch` and `Set` for that key will block until the transactions and callback finish.
+The swap is noticeable to users since calls to `Fetch` (only when it stores) and `Set` for that key will block until the transactions and callback finish.

 It is guaranteed that while holding an active transaction, a concurrent call to `Cache.Evict` for that key returns the exact